Parotid duct

-The parotid duct, or Stensen duct, is a salivary duct.
+The parotid duct or Stensen duct is a salivary duct.
 It is the route that saliva takes from the major salivary gland, the parotid gland, into the mouth.
-It opens into the mouth opposite the second upper molar tooth.

 Structure

 The parotid duct is formed when several interlobular ducts, the largest ducts inside the parotid gland, join.
 It emerges from the parotid gland.
 It runs forward along the lateral side of the masseter muscle for around 7 cm.
 In this course, the duct is surrounded by the buccal fat pad.
-It takes a steep turn at the border of the masseter and passes through the buccinator muscle, opening into the vestibule of the mouth, the region of the mouth between the cheek and the gums, at the parotid papilla, which lies across the second maxillary (upper) molar tooth.
-The exit of the parotid ducts can be felt as small bumps (papillae) on both sides of the mouth that usually positioned next to the maxillary second molar.
+It takes a steep turn at the border of the masseter muscle and passes through the buccinator muscle, opening into the vestibule of the mouth, the region of the mouth between the cheek and the gums, at the parotid papilla, which lies opposite to the second maxillary (upper) molar tooth.
+The parotid papillae can be palpated as small raised tissue area (papillae) on both sides of the mouth and protects the opening of the parotid duct.

 The buccinator acts as a valve that prevents air forcing into the duct, which would cause pneumoparotitis.